adafruit/circuitpython-org/_board/rfguru_rp2040.md

 The **RP2040 microcontroller chip**, often referred to as "Raspberry Silicon," features a dual-core ARM Cortex-M0+ processor clocked at 133 MHz, 256 KB of RAM, 30 GPIO pins, and various interface options.
 Additionally, it boasts 2 MB of onboard QSPI flash memory for storing both code and data.

+We at [RF.Guru](https://rf.guru/) utilize this board for internal development and testing out new product concepts.

+**Enhancements Include:**

+- Improved 3.3V LDO for reduced noise.
+- Incorporation of ESD protection and noise filtering on both the USB Data bus and the 5V DC input.

 **On Board IO**

 - 2 push buttons